sanger-pathogens/circlator/README.md

 Usage
 -----

-The input is an assembly in FASTA format and corrected long reads in FASTA format.
+The input is an assembly in FASTA format and corrected long reads in FASTA or FASTQ format.
 To run:

     circlator all assembly.fasta corrected_reads.fasta output_directory